respectTheCode/node-caspar-cg/README.md

 This project is early in development and API may change.
 The query, playout, data and template commands are mostly finished and I will be adding more as I need them.
 If you need something that is missing add an issue.

 For now docs are in the source only.
-I will be moving them to github pages at some point.

-## Road Map
-	0.1 - Implement the entire AMCP Protocol
-	0.2 - First stable release
-	0.3 - Add events for all commands and channel/layer status by polling 0.4 - Stable release

 ## Install